Burrata Bruschetta

 In your large mixing bowl, combine halved cherry tomatoes, minced garlic, torn basil, extra virgin olive oil, balsamic vinegar, salt, pepper, and red pepper flakes if using.

+Toss everything together until the tomatoes are well coated.
 Set this aside to marinate while you prep the bread.
 The longer it sits, the better it gets.

 Time check: This takes about 5 minutes of actual work, then it sits for 15+ minutes.